nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 - flag - the type of medication entry (additional, discontinued etc.)

 ## MedicationStatement ##
-A record of a medication that is being consumed by a patient.The following is an example of the elements that can be used:
+A record of a medication that is being consumed by a patient.
+The following is an example of the elements that can be used:

 - identifier - uniquely identifies this medication statement (UUID)
-- clinicStatus - should always be active
+- clinicalStatus - should always be active
 - category - should be inpatient
-- medication -the medication coded (a SNOMED CT Concept that identifies this medication) or a reference to the medication Resource which details the medication.
-Note: the reference to medication Resource allows a much richer description of the medication and should always be used if possible.
+- medication - the medication coded (a SNOMED CT Concept that identifies this medication), this is done by reference to the Medication Resource which details the medication.
 - effective - the date/time or interval when the medication was taken
 - dateAsserted - When the statement was asserted?
 - informationSource - Person or organization that provided the information about the taking of this medication